-Aspiring medical technicians can received training through a 2-year associate's or 4-year bachelor's degree program in the field.
+Aspiring medical technicians can receive training through a 2-year associate's or 4-year bachelor's degree program in the field.
 With a combination of practical and classroom teaching, students gain experience to be able to work in a laboratory at various medical settings.
+Clinical experience and seminar attendance may be required to complete this degree program.
 High school graduates applying to these programs may need to have completed advanced math and science courses.
 Upon completion of the degree program, students may apply for certification through one of the many field organizations; although certification is optional, many employers seek candidates with this credential.

 This program teaches individuals how to assist with the analysis of cells, tissues and body fluids from human patients.
-They also learn how to conduct laboratory tests, and must gain a strong working understanding of all laboratory equipment.
+They also learn how to conduct laboratory tests and gain a strong working understanding of all laboratory equipment.
 Students also have knowledge of information processing and quality control monitoring.
-Applicants must have either a high school diploma or a GED for admission and should have a background rich in science and math.

 The medical technician curriculum combines classroom lectures with clinical experience in the lab.
 Students rotate among various departments, including hematology, phlebotomy and urinalysis, among others.
 Courses may include: